medhavibasera/medhavi11/README.md

 <img align="right" src="https://media.giphy.com/media/HoaHfvovCLSvu/giphy.gif" width="350" height="250">
  A contriver, who is passionate about learning :heart:.
  Some technologies I enjoy working with include ReactJS :atom_symbol: , Firebase :fire:.
  I love to read books and listen to podcast.
-I am currently learning Web Backend and brushing up my DSA concepts 🛠.
+I am currently brushing up my DSA concepts 🛠.
  <br>
- Building projects is what I love !

- I would love to help and collaborate ! :blossom:
+ Probably building something cool as you read this !

  Btw, Have you visited <a href="https://tech-columns.netlify.app/">TechColumns</a> ?
 <br>
 <br>